krishshah249/License-Plate-Inspector/README.md

-# License-Plate-Inspector
-## License Plate Recognition Using Tesseract
+# License Plate Recognition Using Tesseract

 This project focuses on detecting license plates in images using the Tesseract OCR (Optical Character Recognition) engine.
 The goal is to develop a system capable of accurately extracting license plate numbers from images for various applications such as traffic monitoring, parking management, and vehicle identification.